-Our reports demonstrate a consistent limitation of pre-trained MLLMs on WaymoQA benchmark.
-Although these models perform reasonably well on normal driving scenes, they exhibit notable weaknesses in safety-critical scenarios, where accuracy remains far below human-level performance.
-Fine-tuning these models with WaymoQA yields substantial improvements and narrows the gap across task types.
-Notably, our fine-tuned model also improves performance on normal scenes, suggesting that safety-oriented supervision can generalize beyond explicitly safety-critical cases.
-However, the gains are still insufficient to reach human reliability in safety-critical cases.
+Our results highlight a consistent limitation of pre-trained MLLMs on the WaymoQA benchmark.
+While these models perform competitively on normal driving scenes, they exhibit pronounced deficiencies in safety-critical scenarios.
+Fine-tuning on WaymoQA yields substantial gains and reduces performance disparities across task types, and it also improves accuracy on normal scenes, indicating that safety-oriented supervision can generalize beyond explicitly safety-critical cases.

-In particular, failures in \emph{Temporal Grounding} mean the model often misses when a situation becomes safety-critical, degrading overall Safety-Critical Reasoning performance in the video domain (Tab.~\ref{tab:videoqa}).
-Likewise, its limited understanding of relative coordinate frames, especially when directions are specified from another vehicle’s perspective, leads to errors in \emph{prediction} and \emph{Spatial Relationship} that can naturally propagate into unsafe \emph{planning}.
+We identify two recurring failure modes.
+First, errors in \emph{Temporal Grounding} cause models to miss when a scene becomes safety-critical, which degrades safety-critical performance in the video domain.
+Second, limited understanding of relative coordinate frames, particularly instructions specified from another vehicle's perspective, leads to mistakes in \emph{Prediction} and \emph{Spatial Relationship} that can propagate into unsafe \emph{Planning}.